Killing of Enere McLaren-Taana: Sentencing

 On 11 July, Justice Osborne sentenced the defendant, who was granted permanent name suppression, to a prison term of three years and three months.
 During the hearing, defence lawyer Stevens read the defendant's apology and said that he made the "fatal error" of using a knife based on the "immature logic" of self preservation after being severely bullied.
 She also argued for a discharge without conviction, saying that the defendant and his family faced the risk of deportation due to his criminal conviction.
 By contrast, prosecutor Smith argued against a discharge without conviction due to the serious nature of the crime.

 In delivering his judgment, Osborne declined the defence's application for a discharge without conviction, describing the manslaughter of McLaren-Taana as a "grave offending" and rejecting the defendant's self defence argument.
 Osborne accepted that the defendant faced the risk of deportation due to his offending but said that the defendant had a history of carrying a knife with the knowledge that would affect his immigration status.

 Osborne also acknowledged the impact of McLaren-Taana's death on his family, who attending the sentencing hearing wearing shirts and hoodies emblazoned with the victim's face.
 McLaren-Taana's father John, brother Rick and aunt read victim impact statements condemning the defendant.
 Following the sentencing hearing, several of the victim's relatives criticised the defendant's permanent name suppression and sentencing as insufficient.
 McLaren-Taana's mother also alleged that her son had been defamed during the court proceedings.

 Appeal

 On 1 August, the defendant appealed his conviction and sentence at the Court of Appeal of New Zealand on undisclosed grounds.
 The Court of Appeal heard arguments from both the defence and prosecution on 11 and 12 November.
 Defence counsel Anna Stevens KC said that the defendant should not have been convicted of manslaughter, arguing that he was acting in self defence and that his criminal conviction would affect his immigration status.
 Crown counsel Peter Marshall defended the original sentence, contending that Justice Osborne had considered the defendant's personal circumstances including his age and background.
 The Court panel has reserved their decision.

+On 12 May 2026, the Court of Appeal upheld the defendant's manslaughter conviction but reduced his sentence to two years and seven months, making him eligible for parole in June 2026.
+In early August 2026, the defendant was denied early release by a parole board after seriously injuring another boy while in youth justice custody.
+While the teenage defendant no longer had a valid visa, his family had appealed the decision on humanitarian grounds.